rust-lang/book/src/appendix-01-keywords.md

 The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “[Raw Identifiers][raw-identifiers]<!-- ignore -->” section).
+As such, they cannot be used as identifiers (except as raw identifiers, as we’ll discuss in the “[Raw Identifiers][raw-identifiers]<!-- ignore -->” section).
 Identifiers are names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.